18F/development-guide/pages/code-review.md

 - Remember that we're reviewing the code, not the author.
 Nothing should be given or taken taken personally.
-- Understand the difference between "this isn't how I would do it" vs.
-  "this is fundamentally wrong and needs to be addressed."
 - There is often more than one way to approach a solution.
 Discuss tradeoffs and reach a resolution quickly.
 - Ask questions rather than make statements. ("What do you think about...?")